Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 It’s often good for the QA to be involved in solving production issues.
-They should, when possible, write test cases and try to find the issues.
+They should, when possible, write test cases, review test data and try to find the issues.
 By getting involved, the QA is minimizing the number issues in the final product.

 19. When you find a bug in production, how do you ensure the bug gets resolved?

 The best course of action is to immediately write a test case for the bug and run a regression test.
 That way any future tests performed on the software should check specifically for that bug.

 20. What did you do in your last project?